bartlomein/mm-ai-api/PROJECT_STATUS.md

-# Project Status - Market Brief AI
+# Project Status - MarketMotion
 *Last Updated: August 11, 2024*

 ## 🎯 What We Accomplished Today